facebookresearch/demucs/docs/training.md

 export NUMBA_NUM_THREADS=1; python3 -m tools.automix
 ```

+**Important:** the script will show many errors, those are normals.
+They just indicate when two stems
+ do not batch due to BPM or music scale difference.

 Finally, edit the file `conf/dset/auto_mus.yaml` and replace `dset.wav` to the value of `OUTPATH`.

 If you have a custom dataset, you can also uncomment the lines `dset2 = ...` and